 Faculty of Social Sciences

-The MSc Occupational Psychology degree is recognised by the British Psychological Society (BPS).
-This means that it fulfils the stage one requirements for Chartered Psychologist status.
+The MSc in Occupational Psychology degree is accredited by the British Psychological Society (BPS), meeting the stage one requirements for obtaining Chartered Psychologist status.

 - Work Design, Organisational Change and Development

 This module locates Occupational/Work Psychology within a global context, providing students with an effective grounding for other core knowledge areas.
 It covers a range of topics, including organisational structure, design and culture, models of change and development, organisational effectiveness, performance and communications, the design of jobs, work systems and environments, workplace safety and methods for managing risk and reducing human error.
 Students also have the opportunity to critically engage with contemporary themes, such as technology-mediated work, consumer psychology and the role of social media in the workplace.
 Case studies, practical examples and exercises are used throughout the module to integrate theory and practice.15 credits

 This module will provide models for reflecting on evidenced based practice (e.g., the scientist-practitioner model) and specific tools (e.g., critical incident), techniques (e.g., interviewing and group facilitation) and abilities (e.g., assertive communication and conflict resolution) to enable the gathering, analysing and feeding back of data in organisational contexts.
 This is an interactive module consisting of theoretical and practical inputs and the opportunity to apply knowledge and abilities through discussion, individual presentation and feedback, group activities, skill development and evaluation, with the outputs being captured in critical reflection and portfolio entries.
 Effort has been made to match the assessment methods of this module with those used in Stage 2 of the QOccPsych so that this forms a logical progression from this module and the MSc programme.15 credits